-It’s no secret that the American health care system is, in the simplest terms, fucked up.
+It’s no secret that the American health care system is, in the simplest terms, screwed up.

 With private insurance costing an annual average of $5,000 per person, hospital visits that cost an average of $11,700 (or nearly $3,000 per night) and medication costs that soar four times higher than in equivalent countries, unequal access to and treatment in the United States health care system is further complicated by gender, racial stereotypes and discrimination.